tmcgilchrist/ghuntley/content/notes/employment.md

 8. Growth - What are the trends in that industry?
 Has the company expanded or contracted recently?
 Do potential coworkers have a growth mindset?

 9. Remote - Were they remote from day #1?
 Is the _entire_ company on-board and structured for it?
+What is the timezone coverage and do you have someone else to pair with that's also in your timezone (ie company hires in pairs)